 Los Angeles, CA—On July 9, 2019, recording sessions commenced on Dharmaland, the suite of songs composed by Eden Ahbez between 1961 and ’63, but never recorded or released during his lifetime.
-Swedish quintet Ixtahuele has now arranged and performed the lost project for the first time ever, and they were joined by a host of guests, including nine of Ahbez’s friends and former collaborators, as well as singers Kadhja Bonet and King Kukulele (among others).
+Swedish quintet Ixtahuele has now arranged and performed the lost project for the first time ever, and they were joined by a host of guests, including nine of Ahbez’s friends and former collaborators, as well as singers Kadhja Bonet, Xenia Kriisin, and King Kukulele (among others).
 The composer’s own handmade drums and bamboo flutes also appear throughout the recordings.

 Dharmaland was originally conceived as Ahbez’s follow-up to Eden’s Island (1960); yet because that album sold less than a hundred copies in its initial run, and because the composer’s wife contracted bone cancer in 1961, Dharmaland never got past the sheet music stage.
 That is how yours truly (Brian Chidester) found it in 2009 when I went through the Ahbez copyright files at the Library of Congress in Washington D.C. and discovered a large cache of interrelated songs and mini-suites.

 From 2009-2017, I researched, demo’d, and contextualized these and other lead-sheets written by Ahbez, eventually settling on a dozen or so tracks from 1961-63 whose themes fit together lyrically and musically, and came up with the idea of the Dharmaland suite.
-I developed the concept with a number of contemporary artists throughout the years, yet it wasn’t until 2018, when I was contacted by Ixtahuele, that I found a group who could take the project to the next stage (i.e. into production).
+I developed the concept with a number of contemporary artists throughout the years, yet it wasn’t until 2018, when I made contact with Ixtahuele and their label, Subliminal Sounds, that I found a group who could take the project to the next stage (i.e. into production).

 With four acclaimed LPs to their name, Ixtahuele has forged a musical identity based in the style of Martin Denny, Eden Ahbez, and other 1950s tiki/exotica auteurs.
 They are, by almost any measurable standard, the top exotica group in the world today.
 I feel no hesitation in saying that.